Norwegian Language & Scandinavian Culture

 - Nordic & Baltic States in the European Union

-- A Minor in Norwegian available, requiring three semesters of Norwegian and two additional content courses.
+- A Minor in Norwegian available, requiring three semesters of Norwegian and three additional content courses.

 - Fun extracurricular activities: coffee hour, film series, lecture series, etc.